bscholz/serverless-clojure-amazonica/README.md

 # serverless-clojure-amazonica

-Example of an AWS Lambda function using Amazonica.
+Example of an AWS Lambda function using Clojure + Amazonica.

 ## Requirements